TABLE OF CONTENTS

 NFC payments use near-field communication technology to enable secure and contactless transactions between devices, such as smartphones and contactless payment terminals.
 Users can pay by bringing their mobile device close to a payment terminal without the need for physical contact or swiping cards.
 Users pre-save their card details on mobile devices and authorize the transaction with a passcode or biometric approval, such as Apple Face ID.
 With its simplicity and security features, NFC ensures quick, contactless transactions.
 It’s revolutionized the way consumers and merchants engage in the modern world of digital payments.
 Estimates suggest there are now 2.8 billion mobile wallets in use worldwide — this payment method shows no signs of slowing down.[2]
 Statista.
 “Mobile payments with digital wallets — statistics & facts.”
 Accessed October 03, 2024.

-As a side note, many EMV chip cards also facilitate NFC payments, but these are not “NFC mobile payments.”
+As a side note, many EMV chip cards facilitate NFC payments, but these are not “NFC mobile payments.”

 How do Mobile NFC Payments Work?

 So, what is NFC?
 Near Field Communication (NFC) payments operate on a radio-frequency identification (RFID) platform, fostering seamless communication between devices within a couple of inches.
 The technology relies on two components: the initiator and the target.
-The initiator is usually a mobile device or EMV chip card, while the target is usually a POS machine, mobile card reader, or any other EMV-enabled payment hardware device.
+The initiator is a mobile device or EMV chip card, while the target is a POS machine, mobile card reader, or any other EMV-enabled payment hardware device.
 When a user initiates a transaction, the devices establish a secure, short-range connection, sharing encrypted information.
-NFC utilizes electromagnetic fields for data exchange, making it swift and secure.
+NFC utilizes electromagnetic fields for data exchange, making it swift and safe.
 It employs inductive coupling, where the initiator’s coil creates an electromagnetic field that induces a current in the target’s coil, facilitating data transfer.
 While this all sounds complicated, it occurs almost instantly.

 NFC and Contactless Payments